aeneria/enedis-data-connect/README.md

-# Enedis Data Connect API
-## A small library to use a part of Enedis Data Connect API with PHP
+# Enedis Data Connect API: a small library to use a part of Enedis Data Connect API with PHP

 Firstly developped to be used in [aeneria](https://gitlab.com/aeneria/aeneria-app), this small library let you use easily [Enedis Data Connect API](https://datahub-enedis.fr/data-connect/).